6utt3rfly/jse-eval/README.md

 ### Function Bindings

-To give the reference to `this` of the `context` or / and provide extra arguments, use `functionBindings`.
+To give the reference to `this` of the `context` or / and provide additional arguments, use `functionBindings`.
 The feature utilises the JavaScript `Function.prototype.bind()` method.

 ```javascript
 import { parse, evaluate } from 'jse-eval';